 CORPORATE FRAUD

-Corporate fraud refers to intentional deceit or dishonesty committed by corporate executives, employees, or agents with the intent of securing an unfair or unlawful financial gain for themselves or the organization.
+Corporate fraud refers to intentional deceit or dishonesty committed by corporate executives, employees, or agents with the intent of securing an unfair or unlawful financial gain for themselves or the organisation.
 This can include misleading financial statements, embezzlement, insider trading, bribery, or falsification of documents.
 Corporate fraud undermines investor confidence, distorts market integrity, and can lead to significant financial losses for stakeholders.
 Preventing and detecting corporate fraud requires robust internal controls, transparency in financial reporting, ethical corporate governance practices, and stringent regulatory oversight.
+Corporate fraud can occur at various levels within an organisation and may involve complex schemes designed to conceal illegal activities.
+It not only damages a company’s reputation but also affects employees, customers, and the overall economy.
+High-profile corporate scandals such as those involving Enron, Satyam, and Nirav Modi have highlighted the devastating impact of such misconduct.
+To combat corporate fraud, companies must implement strong audit mechanisms, promote a culture of integrity, and encourage whistleblowing to detect unethical behaviour at an early stage.

 Description